 Shaped, wrinkled, stretched and worn by the weight of our innate actions in slumber, there is a discernibly physical exchange between materiality and rest.
 But for those that cannot attain rest due to chronic illness and disability, sheets and night-clothing can also represent a dichotomy of comfort, expectation and hope undermined by ceaselessly unrestful sleep.

-Cut, rearranged and reassembled, Untitled (Sleep II) is a holistic study of the materials we surround our sleeping selves with.
+Cut, rearranged and reassembled, Untitled (Sleep II) is a study of the materials we surround our sleeping selves with.
 The violent separation and reconciliation of slept-in bedding explores the quality of the fibres that harbour the needs and desires contradicted by chronic illness and disability.

 Like sheets, sleep-garments can also be associated with rituals anticipating a restful sleep.
 Textured with silvery ovate patterning and lace edgings, the inclusion of a severed, sweat-stained polyester negligée imbued with the expectations and experiences of its wearers points to a history of evolving technology, trade and the perceived conventions of femininity and rest.